Sidi Bennour Province

-Label
+The province has an area of 3,007 km^{2}, and a population of 451,930 as of the 2024 census.

+It is a center for sugar beet production in the region.
+The province is known for its diverse weekly markets throughout the week, including Tnine Chtouka, Tlat Sidi Bennour, Khmis Ksiba, Larbaâ Laaounate, Khmis Zemamra, jamaa Bni Hilal, and Sebt Saiss.

+Name

 The name of the region goes back to the personality of Abu Yenour Abd Allah Iben ouchris Al-Doukkali, a Sufi jurist who was a contemporary of the Almoravid state.

 Population

 According to the 2014 statistics, the population of the region was 452,538 people, ranking thirty-fifth in terms of population, with a population density of 150.4 per square kilometer.
 The number of males among them was 229,023 people, representing 50.61 percent, while the number of females was 223,425 people, representing 49.39 percent.
 The number of foreigners among them was 90 people.